mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/06_tdm_implementation_support_hierarchy.md

 #### Which Process Populates the TDM_LU_TYPE_REL_TAR_EID?

 The TDM_LU_TYPE_REL_TAR_EID is populated by the sync of the parent LU which populates the related child IDs on each parent entity before deleting the parent entity from the target environment.
-The **fnEnrichmentChildLink** enrichment function is attached to each parent LU and populates the TDM_LU_TYPE_REL_TAR_EID table if the TDM task deletes entities from the target environment.
+The **fnEnrichmentChildLink** enrichment function is attached to the root table of each parent LU and populates the TDM_LU_TYPE_REL_TAR_EID table if the TDM task deletes entities from the target environment.
 This function runs on the parent LU.
 The SQL queries are populated in the [trnChildLink](/articles/TDM/tdm_implementation/04_fabric_tdm_library.md#trnchildlink) translation to get the target child IDs of each parent LUI.

 Click for more information about the [TDM task operation modes].